The positive power of partnerships

 A garden of this significance deserves a fitting title and it is about to be named Kamala.
 While the first three letters are Karen’s initials, kamal means lotus in Hindi and is another nod to her Indian heritage.

 Karen continues her support for the National Garden Scheme.
 The charity’s focus on donating to nursing, hospice and health charities including Hospice UK is just where she wants the money raised from opening her garden to go.
-She was planning to open her garden twice in 2020 and is still hopeful for August.
 Details of her garden and when it may open can be found here

 If you enjoyed this content please consider making a donation to help us continue to support our nursing and health beneficiaries